Benefits of Instructing With ATPFlight Instructor Overview

 Envoy Air, a wholly owned subsidiary of American Airlines Group, offers an enhanced version of ATP's Tuition Reimbursement Program – the Envoy Cadet Program.
 Accepted candidates will gain full-time employment by Envoy while instructing for ATP.
 Envoy offers financial assistance (up to $5,000 based on flight experience accrual), and provides all the benefits of being an Envoy employee while flight instructing: travel privileges, comprehensive health, dental and vision coverage, 401(k) retirement with company match contributions, American Airlines Group profit sharing, and paid vacation and sick time accrual.

-After graduating the Airline Career Pilot Program with your Certified Flight Instructor certificate with the recommendation of your CFI Academy instructor, you will be required to attend ATP Instructor Indoc in either Jacksonville or Phoenix before starting your training center assignment.
+To become a CFI with ATP, you will be required to successfully complete Instructor Indoc in Jacksonville before starting your training center assignment.
 To reduce out-of-pocket expense, ATP provides shared apartment housing during indoc.
-This program focuses on making the transition from student to flight instructor, and emphasizes the reasons for why ATP operates the way it does.
+This program focuses on making the transition from student to flight instructor, and emphasizes the reasons why ATP operates the way it does.
 It will relate your ATP instructor role to making safety-focused decisions, demonstrating consistent professionalism, and ensuring ATP’s integrity with our students’ investment.
 Finally, you will fly with ATP’s Flight Standards instructors to demonstrate flight proficiency to the level of the Airline Transport Pilot Practical Test Standards, flying from the right seat.

 What it Takes to be a Flight Instructor